 Based upon the nature of a report, and particularly where the presence of the Respondent may be a continuing threat to the health or safety of the community, the College may impose restrictions, or interim measures, during the investigative process, up to or including suspension or other access restrictions.
-Requests for specific measures to be considered can be discussed with the Title IX Coordinator.
+Requests for specific measures to be considered can be discussed with the Student Success Coordinator.

-When the Respondent is a student, the College may issue a "no contact directive" consistent with Western Dakota Tech policies and procedures, whereby continued intentional contact with the reporting individual would be a violation of the Western Dakota Tech policy subject to additional conduct charges.
-If the Respondent and the Complainant observe each other in a given campus space, it shall be the responsibility of the Respondent to leave the area immediately and without directly contacting the Complainant.
-The College may work with both parties to establish an appropriate schedule for the Respondent to access applicable buildings and property at a time when such buildings and property are not being accessed by the Complainant.
-"No contact directives" may also be imposed when the Respondent is a staff or faculty member of the College.
+When the Respondent is a student, the College may issue a "no contact directive" to either or both the Reporter and the Respondent consistent with WDT policies and procedures, whereby continued intentional contact with the other party would be a violation of the WDT policy subject to additional conduct charges.
+If the Respondent and the Reporter observe each other in a given campus space, it shall be the responsibility of both parties to leave the area immediately and without directly contacting the other party.
+The College may work with both parties to establish an appropriate schedule for each individual to access applicable buildings and property at a time when such buildings and property are not being accessed by the other party.
+"No contact directives" may also be imposed when the Reporter or

+Respondent is a staff or faculty member of the College.

 During an investigation and until resolution of the matter, other reasonable and available interim measures and accommodations may be provided, including bans from campus, and/or appropriate changes in academic schedules, campus work schedules, or other applicable arrangements in order to help ensure safety, prevent retaliation, and avoid an ongoing hostile environment.
-Failure to adhere to the parameters of any interim measures is a violation of policy and may lead to additional disciplinary action.
+Failure to adhere to the parameters of any interim measures is a violation of policy and may lead to disciplinary action.